Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 ## The AVR Toolchain
 ### MacOS
-[AVR CrossPack][AVR_Crosspack_URL] Will provide everything you need to develop for AVR on MacOS; the GNU compile suite, C libraries for the AVR, the AVRDUDE uploader and more.
+[AVR CrossPack][AVR_Crosspack_URL] will provide everything you need to develop for AVR on MacOS; the GNU compile suite, C libraries for the AVR, the AVRDUDE uploader and more.
 ### Linux
 #### Debian/Ubuntu distributions
-- Its helpful to update all your current installed packages first.
+- It's helpful to update all your current installed packages first.

 	`sudo apt-get update`